webdev03/meowclient/README.md

 ## Note

-Automating social actions such as loving, favouriting, commenting, or following users is not allowed in the Scratch Terms of Use so I won't add those features to meowclient unless you have a good reason, although if you know how to use the Scratch API you can definitely make your own fetch requests with the session.
+Automating social actions such as loving, favouriting, commenting, or following users is not allowed in the Scratch Terms of Use if you run it automatically!
+Only use these features if you are doing it manually!
+I am not responsible if your Scratch account gets restricted because of you being reckless with this!

 ## Thanks